david-llamas-roman/dlruniverse.com/README.md

 > You should have received a copy of the GNU General Public License
 > along with dlruniverse.com.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.en.html>.
 >
-> Copyright (C) 2024 David Llamas Román
+> Copyright (C) 2025 David Llamas Román

-This is the warning that you can find in all files of dlruniverse.com project that contains code.
-This warning are not in JSON files, because this type of files do not support comments.
+This warning appears in all files of the dlruniverse.com project that contain code.
+JSON files are exempt from this warning because they do not support comments.

-In the second paragraph (line 7-10 of the WARNING) we refer to point 15 of the [GPL-3.0 license (GPL-3.0-only)](LICENSE):
+In the second paragraph (lines 7–10 of the WARNING), we explicitly state that the project is licensed under the terms of **version 3 of the GNU General Public License only**, as defined in point 15 of the [GPL-3.0-only license](./LICENSE):
 ```
-1. Disclaimer of Warranty.
+15. Disclaimer of Warranty.

   THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY
 APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT